 As harbingers of good news and the new year, we have collected the counsel of renowned diversity and inclusion thought leaders, interviewed as a part of peopleHum’s leadersHum – A Leadership Series, and presented it as a helpful guide to building diversity and inclusion in the workplace.

-Top tips from the most influential diversity and inclusion thought leaders
+Top tips from the leaders in diversity and inclusion

 1. Debra Ruh